apache/flink/docs/apis/streaming/index.md

 in the target system.
 Also, in failure cases, those records might be lost.

 For reliable, exactly-once delivery of a stream into a file system, use the `flink-connector-filesystem`.
-Also, custom implementations through the `.addSink(...)` method can partiticpate in Flink's checkpointing for exactly-once semantics.
+Also, custom implementations through the `.addSink(...)` method can participate in Flink's checkpointing for exactly-once semantics.

 {% top %}